particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### EU Declaration of Conformity Photon 2 2026-06-12

+Added the EU Declaration of Conformity for the Photon 2 in [certification documents](/hardware/certification/certification-documents/#ce-europe-photon-2).
+The document is the same as as the P2, it just wasn't listed under the Photon 2 heading.

 ### Carrier list update 2026-06-02

 The [carrier list](/reference/cellular/cellular-carriers/) has updates for LTE Cat M1 carriers in Europe, as well as preliminary coverage information for the M635e (NTN satellite).